TariqAHassan/S4Torch/README.md

 Note that the `speechcommands10` dataset uses a subset of 10 speech commands, as in the [original implementation](https://github.com/HazyResearch/state-spaces#speech-commands) of S4.
-If you would like to train against the entire Speech Commands dataset, you can specify `--dataset=speechcommands`.
+The entire speech commands dataset can be used by specifying `--dataset=speechcommands`.

 ## Components